Python unit tests in Visual Studio Code

 -vsets default verbosity.
 Remove this argument for simpler output.

 -s .specifies the starting directory for discovering tests.
-If you have tests in a "test" folder, you can change this to
+If you have tests in a "test" folder, change the argument to

 "-s", "test"in the arguments array).